LetThemSee/Computer-Vision-Walk-Through/README.md

 # Computer-Vision-Walk-Through

-I walked through some traditional computer vision algorithm in this repo.
+I walked through some traditional computer vision algorithms in this repo.
+They give me a sense of what a piece of CV looks like and I will continue to add more!

 **P0:** Images basics (Done)